ovace/art/chinese/words.md

 Seaweed.

-zao3 sounds like cao3 (grass), but has nothing to do apprentely.
+zao3 sounds like cao3 (grass), but has nothing to do apparently.

 ## 紫菜 zi3 cai4